Generative Imputation and Stochastic Prediction

 In order to provide further insight into the operation of GI and how imputations can potentially influence the outcomes of predictions, we conduct experiments on a synthesized dataset.
 The original underlying data distribution is generated by sampling 5000 samples from 4 Gaussians of standard deviation 0.1 centered on the vertices of a unit square.
 We assign two different classes to each cluster such that diagonal vertices are of the same class (see Figure~\ref{fig:synthesized4}a, classes are represented with colors).
 From this underlying distribution, we make an incomplete dataset with 50\% of values missing.

 The incomplete synthesized dataset is used to train GI and other imputation methods.
 We take a random test sample in which the second feature has a value of about 0.1 and the other feature is missing.
 Ideally, in the imputation phase, we would like to sample from the condition distribution i.e. $P(x_1|x_2=0.1)$ (see Figure~\ref{fig:synthesized4}b).
 Here, in the prediction phase, an ideal method would decide on not making a confident classification and report the uncertainty.
 Note that solely observing the value of 0.1 for the second feature does not provide any useful evidence for the prediction.
 Figure~\ref{fig:synthesized4}c-f provide samples and classification results for GI, MisGAN, GAIN, and DAE.
-As it can be inferred from these figures, GI generates reasonable samples from the conditional distribution and also reflects this uncertainty over the prediction.
-On the other hand MisGAN, probably due to its complexity of using three different generators and discriminator pairs, is suffering from mode collapse and is unable to generate samples from the other class, resulting in over-confident assignments.
+As it can be inferred from these figures, GI generates samples relatively similar to samples from the conditional distribution, and it also reflects this uncertainty over the prediction.
+On the other hand MisGAN, probably due to its complexity of using three different generators and discriminator pairs, is suffering from mode collapse to a higher degree and is unable to generate samples from the other class, resulting in over-confident assignments.
+Note that mode collapse is a well-known shortcoming of GANs, and although we observed a better behavior in our models, the results do not perfectly match the ground-truth distribution.
 GAIN, perhaps due to the MSE loss terms, is inclined towards the mean of the conditional distribution at the origin.
 DAE, as expected, due to its MSE loss term, only captures the expected value of the distribution mean hence reducing the MSE error and generates over-smoothed imputations.